sanskrit/raw_etexts_english/blogs/manasataramgini/2017-12-18_frustrations-and-ramblings-ensuing-from-cretaceous-amber.md

 +++
-title = "Frustrations and ramblings ensuing from Cretaceousxa0amber"
+title = "Frustrations and ramblings ensuing from Cretaceous amber"

 +++
 Time and again I have been frustrated by the inability of Hindus to make